What is the Joy of Living?

 Is the Joy of Living program available online?

-With the launch of the Tergar Learning Community (TLC), students around the world have access to the Joy of Living teachings, events, and resources.
+With the launch of the Joy of Living online course platform, students around the world have access to the Joy of Living teachings, events, and resources.
 In addition to Joy of Living I, II, and III workshops, which are offered as six–week online seminars, there are also be guided meditations and other materials and resources, as well as group forums and various opportunities for meditators to experience the support of a vibrant global community.

 TLC is also be a place where Tergar staff and coordinators for local meditation groups can interact with each other in staff–only forums and access planning documents, curriculum materials, and other resources related to the Joy of Living and Path of Liberation programs.